-German Cockroach – Small and brown in colour, they do not fly although their wings are fully developed.
+German cockroach – Small and brown in colour, they do not fly although their wings are fully developed.
 The most common species discovered in homes, restaurants and hotels.
-If left to become an infestation these guys are will need a specific treatment as they are more durable than the other species below.
+If left to become an infestation these pests will need a specific treatment as they are more durable than the other species below.

 American Cockroach – One of the larger species, also capable of flying.
 If you discover a huge, black cockroach in your home, it’s likely to be from this group.
 These guys can also be found in most garages hiding in tarps, cardboard boxes, stored bags & cupboards.

 Smokey-Brown Cockroach – These are flyers, generally found in humid locations and are similar to the American cockroach.
 Also found in garden areas under brick pavers, sleepers & wood chips as well as in your bathrooms & kitchens.